dotkom/notifier/README.md

   - Serves HTML5 desktop notifications on news / updates
 - Palettes
   - Stored as plain, short CSS stylesheets
-  - Override common CSS selectors in options, popup and the infoscreen
+  - Override common CSS selectors in the popup
   - Primarily changing style of the background image via CSS3 hue-rotation and such
-  - Palettes may also change colors of titles, pageflip and other details
+  - Palettes may also change colors of titles and other details

 SiT